 The NZSA supports overseas aid work through its Overseas Aid Subcommittee, Lifebox Project and Hugh Spencer Education Fund.

-As a member of the World Federation of Societies of Anaesthesiologists (WFSA), the NZSA is committed to improving anaesthesia services in the region of Asia, Australasia and considers our Pacific neighbours its main priority for educational assistance and collegial support.
+As a member of the World Federation of Societies of Anaesthesiologists (WFSA), the NZSA is committed to improving anaesthesia services in Asia, and Australasia and considers our Pacific neighbours the main priority for educational assistance and collegial support.

 Our assistance enables anaesthetists from Pacific nations to attend international educational meetings or refresher courses.
 We do this by sponsorship and arranging locum anaesthetists to cover lists while Pacific anaesthetists are away.
 The Society has also assisted in arranging emergency relief cover.